dashahello/profiler_server/README.md

 ## Usage

-1. Clone repository `git clone`
+1. Clone repository `git clone https://github.com/dashahello/profiler_server.git`
 2. Go to cloned directory in terminal `cd profiler_server`
 3. Install the app with `npm install`
 4. Create `.env` file in the app directory with following items:

 - PORT (port, on which the server will run)
 - CONNECTION_URL (MongoDB connection URL)
-- STATIC_DIRECTORY (path to the directory where the cropped files will be stored)
+- STATIC_DIRECTORY (path to the directory where the cropped profile photos will be stored)

 5. Run `npm start`